 Many people are unaware of how to clean a table saw top.
 This, however, may be accomplished in three simple steps: sanding, degreasing, and polishing.
 Your table saw top will stay in good shape if you perform this maintenance once a month.

-- what material do You Need to Clean a Table Saw Top?
+- What Products Do You Need to Clean a Table Saw Top?

-On the table saw surface, rust, resins, and other filth can accumulate.
+On the table saw surface, rust spots, resins, and other filth can accumulate.
 This reduces the capacity of wood to glide, making cutting more difficult and putting safety at risk.

 When table saws are stored in a workshop with no climate control and the temperature fluctuates, moisture can condense on the top of the saw and cause corrosion.